Alevsk/rbac-atlas/content/charts/kube-prometheus-stack/_index.md

 ---
-title: kube-prometheus-stack
+title: "kube-prometheus-stack"
-description: kube-prometheus-stack collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+description: "kube-prometheus-stack collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator."
 ---

 ## kube-prometheus-stack